r1pk/filmtab/server/README.md

 #### Events emitted by server

-- `video::progress_request` - requests current progress of the video.
+- `video::sync_progress_request` - notification that someone requested video progress synchronization.
   Payload sent with this event is empty object.

   ```
   {}
   ```

-  Every user that receives this event should respond with `video::progress_response` event.
+  Every user that receives this event should respond with `video::sync_progress_response` event.

-- `video::progress_response` - Sends current progress of the video received from fastest user.
+- `video::sync_progress_response` - Sends current progress of the video received from fastest user.
   Payload sent with this event is object with `progress` field which is a number with current progress of the video.

   ```